Trailblazers, Freedom Seekers

 Eric Johannesen's original design for the portico

-This year we will be in full swing with the restoration of the signature front portico of the Haines House.
+Our continuing project is the restoration of the signature front portico of the Haines House.
 The portico includes portions (primarily the pilasters) that were likely part of John Grant’s 1842 original construction, with the remainder being from Eric Johannesen’s reconstruction in 1969-70.
 Both are considered historically significant, as Johanessen’s preservation work included not only the Haines House, but preservation of Chapman Hall and Glamorgan Castle, and buildings throughout northeast Ohio and the Western Reserve in his 20-year role as Preservation Officer for the State of Ohio.

 What Our Visitors Say